LionelAuroux/pyrser/docs/source/tutorial2.rst

 signature matching our user input.
 Alas, in some cases, it's not as easy.
 Indeed, in some languages you might have polymorphic types, that the Scope class cannot resolve itself.
-It requires the help of another typing module: the :py:mod:`pyrser.type_system.Inference.py`.
+It requires the help of another typing module: the :class:`pyrser.type_system.inference.Inference`.
 Sometimes, even the inference module cannot resolve something, and then we fall in the case of an error, that will be up to us to notify to the user.